 A STA that transmits a non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is present and true compensates for carrier frequency offset (CFO) error and symbol clock error.
 After compensation, the absolute value of residual CFO error with respect to the PPDU carrying the soliciting MU-RTS Trigger frame shall not exceed 2 kHz when measured at the 10% point of the complementary cumulative distribution function (CCDF) of CFO errors in AWGN at a received power of 60 dBm in the primary 20 MHz.
 The residual CFO error measurement shall be made on the non-HT PPDU or non-HT duplicate PPDU following the L-STF field.
 The symbol clock error shall be compensated by the same ppm amount as CFO error.

-A non-AP HE STA(#16578) that transmits a non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is true and that is a response to a PPDU containing a MU-RTS Trigger frame received from an AP shall ensure that the arrival time of the non-HT or non-HT duplicate PPDU at the AP is within ±0.4 µs of TXTIME+aSIFSTime+RTD from the transmission start time of the PPDU containing the MU-RTS Trigger frame, where TXTIME is that of the PPDU containing the MU-RTS Trigger frame and RTD is the round trip delay between the AP and the STA.
+A non-AP HE STA(#16578) that transmits a non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is true in response to a triggering PPDU (PPDU containing a MU-RTS Trigger frame) from an AP shall ensure that the arrival time of the non-HT or non-HT duplicate PPDU at the AP is within ±0.4 µs of TXTIME+aSIFSTime+RTD from the transmission start time of the triggering PPDU, where TXTIME is that of the triggering PPDU and RTD is the round trip delay between the AP and the STA.(#16087)

 NOTE 1—TXTIME contains the SignalExtension, thus TXTIME + aSIFSTime is equivalent to 16 µs after the end of transmission of the PPDU containing the MU-RTS Trigger frame at the AP.
 The STA is not expected to measure or compensate for the RTD if(#15300) transmitting the non-HT or non-HT duplicate PPDU.